-Project Lead: Dr Amin Heidarour | Monash University Problem / thesis

-The project aims to develop a robust method for predicting the acoustic flanking performance of floor and wall systems in mid-rise LGS buildings.
+Project Lead: Dr Amin Heidarour | Monash University Problem / thesis The project aims to develop a robust method for predicting the acoustic flanking performance of floor and wall systems in mid-rise LGS buildings.
 The resulting design recommendations will give the building community confidence about how to reliably design and construct LGS buildings.
 List of partners:

-Bluescope, Monash University, The University of Melbourne Date commenced and duration:
+Bluescope, Monash University, The University of Melbourne List of researchers: